 You spend a lot of time relaxing, watching the world go by, reading and talking.
 It’s just that you are in the wilderness and have to learn how to maneuver a one-ton raft and deal with nature," he says.

 “We were impressed that although we completed the holiday as a couple there were many families, with young children taking part in the same adventure," says Gemma.

 Bookings for a timber rafting tour with Vildmark i Varmland can be made online or by filling out a booking request, or by email/phone.

-Kristina Kulyabina is an editorial assistant at GoNOMAD.com.
-She also blogs for Let’s Go, a student travel guide.
+Kristina Kulyabina is a former editorial assistant at GoNOMAD.com.
+She also blogs for Let's Go, a student travel guide.
 She is a freelance writer based in Western Mass with multimedia experience.
 Kristina attended UMass Amherst for a B.A. in journalism and an international relations certificate.

 If you like the articles we publish, maybe you can be one of our writers too!
 Make travel plans, then write a story for us!
 Click here to read our writer’s guidelines.